Practice exam 1

 - None of the above

-In Java, what kind of statement is int i;
+(8) _____In Java, what kind of statement is int i;?- Assignment statement

 - Declaration statement